-\ Subsequently all persons serving in voluntary hospitals were placed by the Government on the same footing as regards pensions as the regular troops.
+^{} Subsequently all persons serving in voluntary hospitals were placed by the Government on the same footing as regards pensions as the regular troops.

 Mr J. L. Langman had from the start kindly undertaken the office of Honorary Treasurer, and the Committee are much indebted to him and his staff for their very valuable assistance.
 All bills have been paid by him on receipt of certified vouchers from the Secretary, which were attached to them.
 In addition, arrangements were made by which the staff could apportion any part of their pay to their relatives at home, and these have been regularly paid by the Treasurer each month.
 Each member of the staff was allowed, if he so wished, to draw one month's pay in advance before leaving England.
 (See Treasurer's statement of accounts).
-In addition to the many subscriptions in money that were raised (see Treasurer's list), including £5000 from the Duke of Portland, £1000 from Lord H. Bentinck, £500 from Lord Derby, and £500 from Mr Wernher, the Committee were indebted to many ladies and gentlemen, a list of whom it is impossible to give in so condensed a report, for many gifts of medical comforts, luxuries, tobacco and pipes, cushions, tea, warm clothing, Bovril, mineral waters, etc., which proved of great value to the hospital; the Countess of Bective, Lady Young, Mrs Anthony Bowlby, and Mrs Lewis James, and several ladies in Westmoreland, including Mrs Argles, Miss Cropper, Mrs Hamilton, Mrs Price, and Miss Hornby, being especially energetic in this way, and in raising money for the purpose.\ apparatus.
+In addition to the many subscriptions in money that were raised (see Treasurer's list), including £5000 from the Duke of Portland, £1000 from Lord H. Bentinck, £500 from Lord Derby, and £500 from Mr Wernher, the Committee were indebted to many ladies and gentlemen, a list of whom it is impossible to give in so condensed a report, for many gifts of medical comforts, luxuries, tobacco and pipes, cushions, tea, warm clothing, Bovril, mineral waters, etc., which proved of great value to the hospital; the Countess of Bective, Lady Young, Mrs Anthony Bowlby, and Mrs Lewis James, and several ladies in Westmoreland, including Mrs Argles, Miss Cropper, Mrs Hamilton, Mrs Price, and Miss Hornby, being especially energetic in this way, and in raising money for the purpose.

-The Committee were also indebted to Mr Churchill, Grenadier Guards, for the loan of a Röntgen Ray the 8th December, that the St John's Ambulance Brigade was inspected, the general appearance and good physique of the men giving the greatest satisfaction to the ladies and gentlemen of the Committee who were present.
+The Committee were also indebted to Mr Churchill, Grenadier Guards, for the loan of a Röntgen Ray apparatus.

-The Duke of Portland had kindly lent his stables in Grosvenor Square, which formed a useful depôt for the collection of small articles and presents, and it was here, on
+The Duke of Portland had kindly lent his stables in Grosvenor Square, which formed a useful depôt for the collection of small articles and presents, and it was here, on the 8th December, that the St John's Ambulance Brigade was inspected, the general appearance and good physique of the men giving the greatest satisfaction to the ladies and gentlemen of the Committee who were present.

-\ Subsequently £1000 was contributed by the Lord Mayor of London from his discretionary fund.
+^{} Subsequently \pounds{1000} was contributed by the Lord Mayor of London from his discretionary fund.